-Annual traffic data from the UK Department for Transport in Glasgow and Edinburgh between 2017 to 2021 is shown in Figure 6.2.
-The data shows the estimated number of vehicle miles travelled for all motor vehicles, and is based on the average annual daily flow, days in the year, and length of the road12.
+Annual traffic data from the Department for Transport in Glasgow and Edinburgh between 2017 to 2022 is shown in Figure 6.2.
+The data shows the estimated number of vehicle miles travelled for all motor vehicles, and is based on the average annual daily flow, days in the year, and length of the road.
 The data shows a large dip in vehicle miles travelled in 2020 in both cities, followed by an increase in 2021.
-However, traffic levels in 2021 were still below those observed in 2019.
+Traffic levels have continued to increase in 2022 to just below those observed in 2019.